|1st and 2nd Century

 The best meal is bread and the best drink is water.
 If you eat meat, do not use any “fancy sauce” for that makes a person crave the nice things in life that are not helpful for the soul.
 Since gluttony is a sin, the person desiring to be righteous should try to eat as little as possible - just eat enough to keep your body from wasting away.
 Since arrogance is a sin, and an arrogant person will typically walk around with their head wagging and arms flailing about to gain attention from others, the righteous man walks in a very measured pace, head bent slightly down, not glancing back and forth to see who might be watching him, but looking intently at only the few feet in front of him.
 The righteous man will not swing his arms when he walks, but should clasp his hands together behind his back.
 Since the arrogant person will typically wear jewels and fine clothing to gain the attention of others, the righteous man will wear plain clothing and abstain from jewelry and other superfluous adornments.

 Origen follows in Clement’s footsteps and it is not surprising that as the monastic tradition developed both Clement and Origen were widely read.
-Some of the “Desert Fathers,” the first monks who lived in the caves of the Egyptian desserts, were known to have copies of Clement and Origen with them in their caves.
+I cannot remember where I read it, but some scholar referenced that a few of the “Desert Fathers,” the first monks who lived in the caves of the Egyptian desserts, were known to have copies of Clement and Origen with them in their caves.
 These were called by some “the athletes of God” for they seemed to have superhuman strength - they lived for years on diets of stewed cabbage, dry bread, and water.
 When they wanted to treat themselves they would eat their bread with some salt sprinkled on it.

 Just from this short summary you can probably see the trajectory of influences from Stoicism to Clement, to the Desert Fathers, and finally to what most of us think of as monasticism.
 Most of us know enough about monasticism to know that living in strict discipline and the rejection of pleasures and comforts was part of their vow.
 The problem that developed, of course, was that embracing these disciplines and this lifestyle oftentimes led these monks to see their righteousness bound intrinsically to those disciplines.
 Yet this is NOT what Paul gives us in his schema - righteousness through faith.
 Interestingly, Benedict gives some indication of this in the preface of his rule.
 After citing text after text about our having to live blamelessly in order to enter the house of the Lord and please Him, etc. Benedict writes this,